+/var/spool/anacron/jobid

-/var/spool/anacron/jobid Date of the last execution of the anacron job identified by jobid period period, in days, during which the command was not executed delay delay to wait, in minutes, before execution of the command job-identifier job identifier in anacron messages; should be unique for each anacron job command command that will be executed at is used for scheduled execution of commands that must run only once.
+Date of the last execution of the anacron job identified by jobid

+/etc/anacrontab period dela ay job-identifier command 7 10 cron.weekly /opt/script3.sh If the job has not been run in the last 7 days, wait 10 minutes and then execute the command perio od p period, in days, during which the command was not executed delay / d delay to wait, in minutes, before execution of the command job-i dentifier j job identifier in anacron messages; should be unique for each anacron job comr mand с command that will be executed at is used for scheduled execution of commands that must run only once.
 Execution of these commands is the duty of the atd daemon.